 The bed is not only the most important piece of furniture in the room, but it’s also the largest.
 Choosing the bed first will give you a better idea of the layout for the rest of your bedroom furniture.
 It will also help you maximize the remaining space.

-Just be mindful of the remaining space and the other items you want to include in your bedroom (this is why it’s important to decide on the number of items you need ahead of time).
+Just be mindful of the remaining space and the other items you want to include in your bedroom (this is why it’s important to know your bedroom essentials, ahead of time).

 Beds That Visually Expand The Room

-If you want to create the illusion of more space, go for beds with tall headboards or a four-poster canopy bed.
+If you want to create the illusion of more space, go for beds with tall headboards.
 These tall beds draw the eye upward, thereby creating the illusion of more space.

 Photo by Sissoni Home + Design

 Of course, you can always get a basic bed base and purchase a tall headboard separately to achieve the same look and effect.
-I found some stylish stand-alone headboards on Houzz too!
+Adding a unique & stylish headboard acts as a beautiful focal point for small rooms.
+Taking the attention away from the actual size od the room.

 Beds That Provide Extra Storage